— Topics —

 Hormones and other secretions are closely related to circadian rhythms, which differ significantly from day to night.
 The fact that many other factors come into play further complicates the issue of late night eating and the increased risk of obesity.

-However, I believe that the root cause of obesity is a higher base weight value, and here is how "late night eating" can increase one’s base weight (see Figure-1, B).
+However, I believe that the root cause of obesity is due to a higher set-point weight, and here is how "late night eating" can increase one’s set-point for body weight (see Figure-1, B).

 (Figure-1)